 - The GSP provides prompt access to markets.
 Accessing international markets isn’t easy for all e-commerce businesses.
-There are lots of regulations to follow if you want to sell globally and keeping up with requirements isn’t an easy task.
-The eBay GSP is free, fast, and easy to understand, which makes it a perfect choice for e-commerce business owners who are just starting this journey.
+There are many regulations to follow if you want to sell globally, and keeping up with requirements may be quite a task.
+The eBay GSP is free, fast, and easy to understand, making it a perfect choice for e-commerce business owners just starting this journey.

 - There are no fees for joining the eBay GSP.
 Joining the program is free.
 Take the first step and get access to millions of buyers online from any corner of the world.

-- The GSP is convenient.
-International shipping with the GSP is as easy and accessible as internal options.
+- The GSP is convenient. eBay international shipping tracking is as easy and accessible as internal options.
 After joining the program, merchants don’t have to deal with customs, fill out numerous mundane forms and keep in mind various requirements and rates.
-The merchants simply delegate calculation of taxes and charges, as well as organization of international deliveries to eBay’s GSP.
-Just send the item to the shipping center and the program will handle the rest.
+The merchants delegate the calculation of taxes, charges and the organization of international deliveries to eBay’s GSP.
+Send the item to the shipping center, and the program will handle the rest.

 - Global shipping with the GSP entails less risk for buyers and sellers.
-Both sides are protected by the service.
+The service protects both sides.
 For example, under the eBay GSP, if the package gets lost or damaged during its shipping route, the seller isn’t liable for this situation.

-- Shipping with the GSP is transparent.
-International shipping costs are automatically added to the listings.
-You get the full picture of all costs including shipping, duties, and taxes upfront.
+- Shipping with the GSP is transparent. eBay international shipping costs are automatically added to the listings.
+In other words, you get the full picture of the shipping costs, including duties and taxes, upfront.
 The amount you get is final.

 - The GSP is efficient.
 If you’re shipping your items globally with the eBay GSP, it saves you lots of time.
 You don’t have to spend hours on shipping and customs clearance – it’s fast and easy because all the duties are reported and paid in advance.

-While some merchants say that when it comes to international shipping, eBay has some of the best conditions on the market, there are other people who aren’t that enthusiastic about the GSP and therefore express some concerns.
+While some merchants say that eBay has some of the best conditions on the market when it comes to international shipping, other people aren’t that enthusiastic about the GSP and therefore, express some concerns.

 Despite undeniable benefits, the eBay Global Shipping Program may not be the perfect delivery solution for every seller.
 There are some catches that eBay sellers must know.